alex-e-leon/print-tree/README.md

 #### getChildren: function(node: *): array

-An optional function to help `print-tree` traverse custom data structures.
+A function to help `print-tree` traverse custom data structures.
 It takes the current head of the tree/sub-tree and returns a list of the children